Apply to MC

 Applicants with minimal exposure to physician assistants should arrange with one or more PAs to “shadow” them on a regular basis, especially in a primary care setting (family medicine, general internal medicine, or general pediatrics).
 Shadowing experiences should be listed as “Related Health Care Experience” on the application.

 Although research experience may be considered by the Admissions Committee in evaluating an application, it is not a substitute for direct patient care.
 Experience in laboratory research studies is not regarded as direct patient care unless it involves actual hands-on contact with patients who are subjects of a research study.
 Laboratory assistant positions in basic science laboratories are also not regarded as patient care.

 Applicants to the Mississippi College Physician Assistant Program are required to take the Graduate Record Examination (GRE) general test.
 The program office must receive an official GRE score report for each student prior to final admissions decisions or matriculation.
 Applications will be reviewed if GRE scores are not yet received by the program.
 However, final admissions decisions cannot be made until all application materials are received including GRE scores.
-The Mississippi College GRE code is 1477.
-There is no specific program code for the GRE.
+The Mississippi College Physician Assistant Program's specific program code for the GRE is #0598.

 Applicant GRE scores are assessed in conjunction with the complete profile.
 In order to matriculate into the PA program applicants must be eligible for admission to the Graduate School.
-A minimum score or equivalent with the new scoring system at or above 148 verbal and 140 quantitative is required for admission to the Mississippi College Graduate School.
-The PA program does not set a minimum acceptable score for the GRE but considers scores at or above 155 verbal, 150 quantitative, and 2.5 on the writing component as more competitive.
+A minimum score or equivalent with the new scoring system at or above 146 verbal, 140 quantitative, and 2.5 on the writing component is required for admission to the Mississippi College Graduate School.
+The PA program considers scores at or above 155 verbal, 150 quantitative, and 4.0 on the writing component as more competitive.
 For additional explanations on the meaning of the GRE scores, click on the following link: http://www.ets.org.